jordimiyai/poc/README.md

 This project has as objective allowing users to upload an image from their computers and receive 3 different sized thumbnails.
 Using NodeJs, Express, S3 Bucket, and different libraries such as Multer and Sharp.
-I intend to add an interface using React ASAP.
+I intend to create the frontend using React ASAP.